-And yes, I’ve slipped at both of thos.
+And yes, I’ve slipped at both of those.

 But the older I get and the more I do, I realize that Picasso has it correct.
 If I take no action, I will surely find no success in anything I do.

-In the last couple of years, I’ve chosen a specific word that rings true to me that guides my year.
+In the last couple of years, I’ve chosen a specific word that rings true to me to guide my year.
 It’s so much easier to remember one word than a list of resolutions.
-This word you choose should fit all areas of your life.
+If you decide to choose a word, the word you choose should fit ALL areas of your life.

 I’m not focusing on success as it applies to popularity, profit, or prosperity; I’m talking about successfully tackling everything I start.
 Over the decades, I’ve started numerous project, tried numerous diets, planned to exercise and get healthy; but each and every year, I tend to fall short of my own expectations, lose focus, and fail to be successful in my every day life.

-What has always been missing from my ability to be successful is the consistency to take action.
-To make sure that every single day I take some sort of action to be successful in the end.
+What has always been missing from my ability to be successful is consistency in taking action.
+To make sure that every single day I take some sort of action to be successful.